neuromorphic-paris/ccam_atis_sepia/README.md

 clang-format -i test/ccam_atis_sepia.cpp
 ```

-# User guides and documentation
+# user guides and documentation

 User guides and code documentation are held in the [wiki](https://github.com/neuromorphic-paris/ccamAtisSepia/wiki).

-# License
+# license

 See the [LICENSE](LICENSE.txt) file for license rights and limitations (GNU GPLv3).